LmanTW/dekun/CONTRIBUTING.md

 ```

 > [!NOTE]
-> The issue is optional, only inclue this when the commit resolves an issue.
+> The issue part is optional, only inclue this when the commit resolves an issue.

 Use the following rules to determine the type of your commit: